MariaxClara/MariaxClara/README.md

 - 🌱 I’m currently learning **everything**

-- 👯 I’m looking to collaborate on <pending ideas\>
+- 👯 I’m looking to collaborate on Software Engineer in Test

 - 📫 How to reach me **m.clara.almeida@hotmail.com**